The Hills Shire

 The 2016 Estimated Resident Population for The Hills Shire is 162,539, with a population density of 4.21 persons per hectare.

 The Hills Shire is located in Sydney's north-western suburbs - about 30 kilometres from the Sydney CBD.
 The Hills Shire is bounded by Hawkesbury City in the north, Hornsby Shire in the east, the City of Parramatta in the south, and Blacktown City in the west.

 2016 ABS ERP

 persons per hectare

-The original inhabitants of the Parramatta area were the Dharug Aboriginal people.
+The original inhabitants of The Hills Shire were the Dharug Aboriginal people.

 The Hills Shire includes the suburbs and localities of Annangrove, Baulkham Hills (part), Beaumont Hills, Bella Vista, Box Hill, Carlingford (part), Castle Hill (part), Cattai (part), Dural (part), Glenhaven (part), Glenorie (part), Kellyville, Kenthurst, Leets Vale (part), Lower Portland (part), Maraylya (part), Maroota (part), Middle Dural (part), Nelson, North Rocks (part), Rouse Hill (part), Sackville North, South Maroota, West Pennant Hills (part), Winston Hills (part) and Wisemans Ferry (part).